Pinnacles Condor Profiles Continued

 828 made history- she is the first condor to hatch and fledge from a nest in Pinnacles National Park in over 100 years!
 She hatched on April 19, 2016 and is the daughter of 340 and 236, a Ventana Wildlife Society managed condor.
 828 is a precocious chick, perhaps taking after her dominant father.
 She fledged nearly a month earlier than expected, and entertained the condor crew by graduating from short, awkward flights and mishaps to soaring smoothly over the High Peaks.

-835 is another wild-hatched chick, and is the foster-daughter of 310 and Ventana Wildlife Society condor 219.
+835 is another wild-hatched chick, and is the foster daughter of 310 and VWS condor 219.
 She hatched in April 2016, in the exact same nest where her parents raised condor 745.
-By December or January, she and 828 will likely be confident enough flyers to follow their parents and begin joining the rest of the flock.
+She is now flying smoothly all over central California, and is most often seen on the coast.